STARRY-S/ts-converter/README.md

 > Still working in progress.

-Convert ts format videos to other formats.
+Convert ts format videos to other formats by using ffmpeg.